saich9424/SOEN-691-PROJECT/README.md

 ### Technologies

-* <b>Apache Spark: </b>Apache Spark is a unified analytics engine for big data processing.
+* <b>Apache Spark: </b> It is a unified analytics engine for big data processing.
 We will use Dataframe API and  Resilient Distributed Dataset (RDD) for data preprocessing and building data frames.
-* <b>Pandas: </b>We will use Pandas for data manipulation, analysis, sorting, handling missing values, cleaning, and visualization.
+* <b>Pandas: </b> We will use Pandas for data manipulation, analysis, sorting, handling missing values, cleaning, and visualization.
 * <b>Matplotlib: </b> We will use it to generate graphs and for visualization of huge data.
 * <b>PySpark ML: </b> It is DataFrame-based machine learning APIs to let users quickly assemble and configure practical machine learning pipelines.
-* <b>Programming language: </b> Python
+* </b> Python : <b> Programming language

 ### Algorithms

-* <b>Content-based filtering :</b> We have implemented the below-given algorithm for Content-based filtering.
-In this algorithm, we will use item metadata, such as Locality, Category, Rating, etc. for restaurants, to make these recommendations.
-Here, we have solely relied on item data rather than other user's metadata.
+* <b>Content-based filtering :</b> We have implemented the below given algorithm for Content-based filtering.
+In this algorithm, we will use item metadata such as Locality, Category, Rating, etc. for restaurants to make recommendations.
+Here we have solely relied on item data rather than other user's metadata.

   * <b> TF * IDF algorithm : </b> TF \* IDF is an information retrieval technique that weighs a category’s frequency (TF) and its inverse frequency (IDF).
 The product of the TF and IDF scores of a category is called the TF \* IDF weight of that restaurant category.
-The TF-IDF score of the category is calculated using below given formulas.
+The TF-IDF score of the category is calculated using the below mentioned formulas.

        <p align="center"><img src="https://github.com/saich9424/SOEN-691-PROJECT/blob/master/images/TF.png" width="500"></p>